 Master the use of proper prefixes and suffixes.

-Focus on 4 things: reading, writing, speaking, and listening.
+Focus on 4 things: english reading, english writing, english speaking, and english listening.

 Give 100% commitment in trying to improve.